-The Company finances the acquisition of the majority of its PT MBS through the use of repurchase agreements under repunchase agreements.
-Repurchase agreements are accounted for as collateralized financing transactions, which are confied tial winounts, including accrued interest, as specified in the respective agreements.
+The Company finances the acquisition of the majority of its PT MBS through the use of repurchase agreements under master repurchase agreements.
+Repurchase agreements are accounted for as collateralized financing transactions, which are carried at their contractual amounts, including accrued interest, as specified in the respective agreements.